nastarankhds/Extended-Kalman-Filter/README.md

 the extended kalman filter is explain by an example for sideslip angle and yaw rate estimation in a maneuvre.

 ## what does this code do
-estimated the states such as sideslip angle amnd yaw rate from noisy measured signals using a nonlinear system model and its jacobians.
+it estimates the states such as sideslip angle amnd yaw rate from noisy measured signals using a nonlinear system model and its jacobians.